L-YS-Ayoussef/EcoMentor/README.md

 Forking, cloning, or redistributing this project is NOT permitted without explicit permission.

 ---
-Developed with ❤️ by the Chameleon Tech Team 🌎🌱 Copyright (c) 2025 Chameleon Tech
+Developed with ❤️ by the Chameleon Tech Team 🌎🌱<br>
+Copyright (c) 2025 Chameleon Tech